derkalle4/python3-idotmatrix-client/README.md

 ./run_in_venv.sh --address 00:11:22:33:44:ff --set-text "Hello World" --text-bg-color 0-0-255
 ```

+### Gif Compilations

+There's no internal method for creating a compilation of gifs or images, similar to what the app offers,
+but you can create this manually with external tools like ImageMaick or https://ezgif.com/,
+and upload it to the iDotMatrix device as a single gif.

 ## GUI

 ### Run Methods
 You can run the GUI uncompiled with python, or you can build an executible with Pyinstaller.